SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-apache-spark.md

    plt.show()
     ```

-2. Run the code and observe that it displays a bar chart using the seaborn library.
+2. **Run** the code and observe that it generates a bar chart using the Seaborn library.

     ![](./Images2/1/t8-20.png)